Welcome

 SQE1 Syllabus

 For SQE1, you are required to understand the practical implications of the record-keeping requirements under the SRA Accounts Rules.
-This includes knowing what records must be kept, for how long, and the rationale behind these obligations, particularly concerning client money protection and regulatory oversight.
+This includes knowing what records must be kept, for how long, and the rationale behind these obligations, particularly concerning client money protection and regulatory oversight, with a focus on the following syllabus points:

 • the specific types of accounting records firms must maintain (Rule 8)